elenaryzh/frontend-project-44/README.md

 Clone the repository to your local machine.
 Run npm install or yarn install to install dependencies.
-Run the desired game with node <game-name> .js.
+Run the desired game with node game-name.js.